 When you’re pregnant, your feet tend to swell more in the afternoon, so that’s the perfect time to shop for a pair of hiking shoes.
 But the shoes but don’t store them for the hiking day.
 Wear them in your home as you do your house chores to break them in.
 This way, they will feel comfortable when you finally hit the road.

 Carry Trekking Poles

 Hiking in a mountainous region can be challenging for a pregnant woman.
 With things like rocks and roots on the terrain, you can easily trip and fall if you are not careful.
 Trekking poles improve your balance as you maneuver the various obstacles you come across on the trail.
-It also takes stress off your knees if you are carrying a backpack or babywearing.
+It also takes stress off your knees if you are carrying a backpack or babywearing coat.
 Check out more benefits of trekking poles.

 Take More Breaks

 This is not the time to push your limits.
 You never know what problems you may face on the trail if your over-exert yourself.
 Get enough rest on the trail, even if it means stopping every six minutes.
 If you have a hiking partner, let them know about your situation and the importance of those breaks.
 You will realize that if you go at your own pace, you will enjoy the hike more.